ecnu-oslab/ecnu-oslab-up/21-Fall/projects/linux/myshell/docs/shell.md

 notACommand
 some error printed here
 ```

 Important Note: To automate grading, we will heavily use the batch mode .
 If you do everything correctly except the batch mode, you could be in trouble.
 Hence, make sure you can read and run the commands in the batch file.
-Soon, we will provide some batch files for you to test your program.
+We will provide some batch files for you to test your program.

 ### Defensive Programming and Error Messages